 - a.
 When the trade date falls before the Ex-Date but it has not been settled by the end of the Record Date. - b.
-When the trade date coincides with or is subsequent to the Ex-Date and it was a settled before or on the Record Date.
+When the trade date coincides with or is subsequent to the Ex-Date and it was a settled before or on the Record Date. - Transformations

-Transformations

-Where the corporate action consists of a mandatory reorganisation involving a pari passu, split, grouping or exchange of the security in question, IBERCLEAR will perform the corresponding transformation on the set of balances, on the matched trades pending settlement at that time and on trades not yet matched at that time.
+Where the corporate action consists of a mandatory reorganisation involving a pari passu, split or exchange of the security in question, IBERCLEAR will perform the corresponding transformation on the set of balances and the matched trades pending settlement at that time.